Chr1sC0de/stripe-checkout-platform/README.md

 ## Setup OIDC for Github Actions AWS Credentials

 OIDC for AWS Github Actions can be configured through the following [Documentation](https://mahendranp.medium.com/configure-github-openid-connect-oidc-provider-in-aws-b7af1bca97dd).
+There is an automation [Script](scripts/setup_openid_connect.sh) to help automate the setup of the sysadmin role.